cdntinker/USB-C-Board/Hardware/README.md

 * KiCAD Customs
   * Customised symbols, footprints & 3D models for KiCAD

+---

 * USB-PD Board
   * The Power Delivery Sink board
   * This board talks to the USB-C PD source & tells it what voltage/current is needed.
+  * Options have been left in to just populate for non-PD usage as well.
   * It also contains a 3v3 regulator to either drive the controller board or supply your project.
 * USB-PD Controller-8285
   * A controller to tell the USB-PD Board what to request from the source.
+  * (This one has a long way to go yet...)
 * USB-PD Proto
   * Just a blank board with footprints in place to match up with the others.